YottaDB/YDBDoc/MessageRecovery/errors.rst

 ORLBKINPROG, Online ROLLBACK in progress by PID pppp in region rrrr

-Run Time Information: This message in the operator log indicates an online rollback has been in progress by process pppp on region rrrr for more than 30 seconds.
+Run Time Information: This message in the operator log indicates that an online rollback has been in progress by process pppp on region rrrr for more than 30 seconds.

 Action: None Required.